How Much Weight Can a Horse Carry?

 Image courtesy of Dennis Jarvis via Flikr creative commons.

-Each year heavy weights line up from across North America to compete in one of the most famous horse pulling competitions in the world, the Calgary Exhibition and Stampede's Heavy Horse Pull.
+Each year heavyweights line up from across North America to compete in one of the most famous horse pulling competitions in the world, the Calgary Exhibition and Stampede's Heavy Horse Pull.
 The Calgary Exhibition and Stampede, held in Canada's heartland every July is a perfect mix of equine events, livestock competitions and western tradition.
 But what could be more historically preserving than a draft horse pulling competition?
-Besides the draft horses, a rodeo, tractor pulling contests, working dog classes, breed classes for sheep, cattle and horses, cutting competitions, and even a livestock auctioneer competition ("canIgeta100...Sooold!") fill a large agricultural fairgrounds with both thousands of exhibitors and spectators for ten days; preserving the hard-working agricultural history that developed Calgary and the North American continent we know and love today.
+Besides this, a rodeo, tractor pulling contests, working dog classes, breed classes for sheep, cattle and horses, cutting competitions, and even a livestock auctioneer competition ("canIgeta100...Sooold!") fill a large agricultural fairground with both thousands of exhibitors and spectators for ten days; preserving the hard-working agricultural history that developed Calgary and the North American continent we know and love today.

 In Calgary, three different weight groups are designed- heavy, medium and light divisions, with pulling weight as much as five and a half times the weight of the horse!
 The fastest team to pull the most weight over the longest distance is declared the winner of their weight division.
 Besides being part of one of the most well loved equine events in North America, the Stampede's Heave Horse Pull contest offers the continent's largest prize purses for the most powerful pullers.
 How much do you think Big Jake, the world's tallest horse can pull?